 The Laguna Honda Hospital (LHH) is a skilled nursing facility which specializes in serving elderly and disabled residents.
 The operations of LHH are subsidized by the City's General Fund.
-It is the City's policy to fund operating deficits of the enterprise on a budgetary basis; however, the amount of operating subsidy provided is limited to the amount budgeted by the City.
-Any amount not required for the purpose of meeting an enterprise fund deficit shall be transferred back to the General Fund at the end of each fiscal year, unless otherwise approved by the Board of Supervisors.
+It is the City's policy to fund operating deficits of the enterprise on a budgetary basis; however, the amount of operating subsidy provided is limited to the amount budgetary basis, however, the amount of operating subsidy provided is limited to the amount budgetary basis, however, experience for the purpose of meeting an enterprise fund deficit shall be transferred back to the General Fund at the end of each fiscal year, unless otherwise approved by the Board of Supervisors.
 For the fiscal year ended June 30, 2007, the subsidy for LHH was approximately \$46.9 million.

-Net Patient Services Revenue
+Vet Patient Services Revenue